 It is notable that the M3 has a hotshoe, while the A5100 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-The A5100 is a recent model that features in the current product line-up of Sony.
-In contrast, the M3 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the M3 was succeeded by the Canon M6, while the A5100 does not have a direct successor.
+Both the M3 and the A5100 have been discontinued, but can regularly be found used on ebay.
+The M3 was replaced by the Canon M6, while the A5100 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon M3 Manual (free pdf) or the online Sony A5100 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon M3 and the Sony A5100?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.